-As a writer, I always need to keep my audience in mind.
-After all, why would someone who is uninterested in a topic read about it?
-I learnt the same lesson while attending law school.
+As a writer, I always keep my audience in mind.
+After all, why would someone waste their time reading an uninteresting topic?

 I don’t really care about your politics or what you believe in.
 In fact, Conservative or Liberal, I feel people just need to be left alone to live their lives.
 However, when you want to create a Wikipedia page, you must take certain ideologies into consideration and write for that audience.